tensorflow/tfjs/tfjs-react-native/README.md

 ```

-After gathering feedback in the alpoha release we will add an example to the [tensorflow/tfjs-examples](https://github.com/tensorflow/tfjs-examples) repository.
+After gathering feedback in the alpha release we will add an example to the [tensorflow/tfjs-examples](https://github.com/tensorflow/tfjs-examples) repository.

 For now you can take a look at [`integration_rn59/App.tsx`](integration_rn59/App.tsx) for an example of what using tfjs-react-native looks like.
 The [Webcam demo folder](integration_rn70/components/webcam) has an example of a style transfer app.